juergenweb/FrontendLoginRegister/README.md

 If a user has an entry with the lock code inside the database, it is no longer possible to login to the account until the lock code will be removed by using the unlock link.
 This measure is intended to protect access to user data.

-## Support for SeoMaestro
-If you have installed the fabulous SeoMaestro module by Wanze, this module set some default values for all pages, that will be created by this module to the seo field too.
-This is very comfortable, because you do not have to take care of it until you want to change some values.
-The following values will be set automatically to all pages during the installation process of this module and during the installation of a module translation file:

-- title: The title will be added to the seo field (multilingual)
-- description: The description will be added to the seo field (multilingual)
-- priority: The priority for indexing of the page will be set
-- sitemap: If the page should be included in the sitemap or not will be set
-- noFollow: NoFollow attribute will be set or not
-- noIndex: NoIndex attribute will be set or not

-Please note: All the default values that will be set during the installation of this module or during the installation process of a language file are my own preferences - you can change them whenever you want later on.

 ## Support for custom user fields
 If you have added additional input fields to the user template (fe name, surname,...), they will also be selectable for the registration and profile form on the frontend.